Puppy vaccination schedule

 Congratulations on your new puppy!

-Now that your new puppy has settled in at home, giving them the best protection against preventable infectious diseases is important.
-Luckily, nowadays, we have effective puppy vaccinations that help protect them from these dangerous infections and potentially fatal diseases.
+Now that your puppy has settled in at home, how do you ensure that your new puppy has the best protection against preventable infectious diseases?
+Luckily, nowadays we have effective puppy vaccinations that help protect them from these dangerous infections.

-Vaccination guidelines vary in animal shelters and between different regions of Australia.
+Here is a simple guide that you can follow so that your puppy has the best chance of remaining protected right up until adulthood.
+Vaccination guidelines vary in animal shelters and between different regions of Australia and NZ.
 The protocol may also vary depending on the specific brand of vaccine that your vet stocks.
+Below is the approach that I use in my practice.

 The first puppy vaccinations consist of a 3-in-1 vaccine known as a C3, which covers the following life-threatening diseases:

-The majority of puppies in Australia will usually have had their first puppy vaccination before you bring them home.
-Still, ensuring you have a vaccination certificate confirming this is vital.
+The majority of puppies in Australia and NZ will usually have had their first puppy vaccination before you bring them home, but it is vital to ensure you have a vaccination certificate that confirms this.

-The second puppy vaccinations consist of a 5-in-1 vaccine known as a C5 vaccination:
+The second puppy vaccinations consist of a 5-in-1 vaccine known as a C5:

 • Parainfluenza

-The final puppy vaccinations are a repeat of the 5-in-1 C5 vaccination:
+The final puppy vaccinations are a repeat of the 5-in-1 C5 vaccine:

 • Parainfluenza

-The final puppy vaccinations take place at a minimum age of 16 weeks because before this age, maternal antibodies acquired when the puppy was feeding from their mother may still be circulating in your puppy’s bloodstream, which can interfere with how the vaccine works.
+The final puppy vaccinations take place at a minimum age of 16 weeks because prior to this age, maternal antibodies, acquired when the puppy was feeding from their mother, may still be circulating in your puppy’s blood stream and these can interfere with the way the vaccine works1, 2.

 Annual vaccinations & general health checks

-Each time your puppy has a vaccination, your local veterinarian will perform a clinical examination, and this will give you the opportunity to ask questions about your puppy’s general health, including the importance of high-quality nutrition during your puppy’s rapid growth phase.
+Each time your puppy has a vaccination, your vet will perform a clinical examination and this will give you the opportunity to ask questions about your puppy’s general health, including the importance of puppy food that offers high-quality nutrition during your puppy’s rapid growth phase.

 Once your puppy’s initial vaccinations have been completed, your veterinarian will usually recommend a booster approximately 12 months after the final puppy vaccination was given.
-From then on, an annual health check is recommended, and recommendations for future vaccinations will be discussed with your vet.
+From then on, an annual health check is recommended and recommendations for future vaccinations will be discussed with your vet.
+Along with a discussion about when to move your growing pup onto adult dog food.

 Core vs non-core vaccinations